dxslly/CCP-Command-Palette/README.md

 #Chrome Command Pallete

+Do you love Sublime's Command Pallete?
+Of course you do!
 Chrome Command Pallete, or CCP for short, is a chrome extention that allows you to easily accomplish many tasks using only a keyboard.
 Forget memorizing every shortcut, learn Chrome Command Pallete.

+##How to use Chrome Command Pallete

 1) Open CCP by pressing <UNDEDIRMINED KEY COMBINATION>